VNG-Realisatie/authorization-decision-log/specifications.md

 The protocols used between the engine and the log are not prescribed in this standard.

 <div class="note">
 Note, by "the protocols" we mean the method of delivering messages between components.
-This standard does describe the interfaces of the messages themselves, which the components **MUST** comply with, to ensure interoperability between component functionalities.
+This standard does describe the interfaces of the messages themselves, which the components <b>MUST</b> comply with, to ensure interoperability between component functionalities.
 The standard does not prescribe how that information is passed between components, as this depends on the technical/architectural choices made by software developers.
 This provides the freedom to add the standard to almost any software solution.
 </div>

 It is **RECOMMENDED** to use the OpenTelemetry Protocol (OTLP) for the interaction between the Application and the log.